-The Emergency Management Team will be led by the most senior person appropriate to the emergency (e.g. the Operations Manager in the case of a supply incident).
+The Emergency Management Team will be led by the most senior person appropriate to the emergency (e.g. Manger Wastewater).
 This person is the Emergency Manager.
 In the event that an incident is escalated to a Level 2 Emergency, the Emergency Manager should notify his/her direct manager (e.g. Director Technical Services).

-The Emergency Manager will appoint and convene his/her own Emergency Management Team that will include:
+The Emergency Manager will appoint and convene their own Emergency Management Team that will include: